Édgar Solís

-Édgar Iván Solís Castillón (born 5 March 1987) is a Mexican professional footballer who plays as a left-back.
+Édgar Iván Solís Castillón (born 5 March 1987) is a Mexican professional footballer who plays as a left-back for Liga de Expansión MX club Tlaxcala.

 Club career

 He made his debut on August 28, 2005, against Santos Laguna.
 A game which resulted in a 3–0 victory for Santos over Chivas.
 He has scored 3 goals in his whole career with Chivas.
 He has scored one international goal against San Jose from Bolivia in the Copa Santander Libertadores which ended in a 2–0 victory.
 For the 2010–11 season, Solís was sent out on loan at Atlante F.C.
 He was used for most of the season, but didn't really make an impact with the team.
 In July 2011, he returned from his loan.
 He did not make his return debut for the team because of an injury.
 In June 2012, he was loaned to Monterrey for the season.
 He returned to Chivas on May 28, 2013.